Beej126/HomeBase/README.md

 - `config.yml` - Triggers full layout recalculation and panel recreation
 - `scripts/**/*.js` - Panel-specific scripts re-injected (or auto-discovered for new files)
 - `scripts/**/*.css` - Panel styles refreshed

+Meant to facilitate convenient deployment of updates from a dev PC to the running panel PC over fileshare.

 ### Dependencies